-I’m an endurance runner, LEGO consultant and a coffee lover.
+I’m an endurance runner, LEGO guru and a coffee lover based out of Stocksbridge, UK.
 In running I race over various distances ranging from 800m up to marathons.
 I’m a multiple race winner, having won my first race in November 2015.
-I am also a multiple masters gold medallist, having become a masters athlete in and I’ve gone on to win on the track, road and cross country.
-I’m currently sponsored; ND:R Elite Sports Sunglasses & Sockmine.
-I’m currently recovering from a bad knee injury that put my out for most of 2019 and looking to make my comeback in 2020.
+I am also a multiple masters gold medallist, having become a masters athlete in 2017 I’ve gone on to win on the track, road and cross country.

 If you are visiting this page then you are wanting to know a little bit more about me.
 My name is Richard John Hayes, most people call me Rich.
-In the running community I’m most commonly known as the Mohican Runner, funnily enough because of my unique hair style (it’s usually long during the summer and shaved during the winter).
+In the running community for the majority of my career (up till early 2020) I have been known as the Mohican Runner, funnily enough because of my unique hair style.
 You would class me as an endurance runner, I race anything from 800m on the track up to marathons.
 I’d like to step up to ultras at some point, currently my preferred race distance is 10k’s.
 I prefer road running, having tried other disciplines (Fell, Trail, XC) I’ve found I’m the happiest on the road.

-This website is here to cover all aspects of my running career going forward from November 2019 onward only.
+This website is here to cover all aspects of my running career going forward from Janaury 2020 onwards only.
 I’ve had various blogs/sites over the years and this is the latest incarnation and is a clean start.

 The best pace is a suicide pace and today looks like a good day to die Steve Prefontaine’s